alleyinteractive/speed-bumps/readme.txt

 == Description ==

-Speed Bumps programmatically inserts "speed bumps" into site content based on business needs.
+Speed Bumps inserts "speed bumps" into site content based on business needs.
 This plugin requires code-level configuration.

 Need a 300x250 unit inserted 3 paragraphs down on every story greater than 9 paragraphs long?
 Speed Bumps makes seemingly complex business requests like this simple to implement within your WordPress environment.